Davinel History, Family Crest & Coats of Arms

 Early History of the Davinel family

-Another 179 words (13 lines of text) covering the years 122 and 1220 are included under the topic Early Davinel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Davinel research.
+Another 63 words (4 lines of text) covering the years 122 and 1220 are included under the topic Early Davinel History in all our PDF Extended History products and printed products wherever possible.

 Davinel Spelling Variations